Bullying Prevention Plan

 Our school currently implements or will implement the following bullying prevention and equity & inclusive education programs and activities that focus on developing healthy relationships and provide leadership opportunities for our students:

-- Raiders Retreat for students under stress/duress.
+- Social Worker and online support for students under stress/duress.

 - Continued use of LINK crew.